jonathanrocher/ets_tutorial/stage4.1_first_application/README.md

-# Hello world in ETS pyface!
+# First real version of the pycasa ETS pyface application!